 Service and Philanthropy

-Our campus and the Savannah/Chatham County area annually reap the benefits of being home to the Armstrong Atlantic Greek community.
+Our campus and the Savannah/Chatham County area annually reap the benefits of being home to the Armstrong Greek community.
 Greeks sponsor many community service activities throughout the year.
 These activities, known as philanthropies, can involve members from one chapter or all members of the Greek community.
 Some of the projects that chapters are involved with include raising money for the Light the Night, Bethesda Home for Boys, the Ronald McDonald House, breast cancer awareness and voter registration.
 Time is also donated by members to help tutor at local elementary schools.

 Social and Recreation Involvement

 Being Greek gives you the opportunity to meet new friends through participation in events like Homecoming, formals, Greek Night, intramurals and many other social activities.